Monarch butterflies are in trouble; Here’s how you can help

 The non-native plant is problematic because it blooms for longer and, in temperate regions, does not die back.
 That can prevent butterflies from recognizing when it’s time to migrate, and it can spread deadly parasites to the next year’s generation of caterpillars.

-To choose the right milkweed, use the National Wildlife Federation’s Native Plant Finder ( https://www.nwf.org/nativeplantfinder/ ).
+To choose the right milkweed, use the National Wildlife Federation’s Native Plant Finder.

 Adult monarchs need other plants too, specifically ones with nectar-bearing flowers.
-The National Wildlife Federation also has a Monarch Nectar Plant List tool ( https://www.nwf.org/Garden-for-Wildlife/About/Native-Plants/Monarch-Nectar-Guides ), developed with Monarch Joint Venture and Xerces Society, to find plants appropriate for your location.
+The National Wildlife Federation also has a Monarch Nectar Plant List tool, developed with Monarch Joint Venture and Xerces Society, to find plants appropriate for your location.

 Choose plants native to your region for the highest-quality food source.
 Be sure to include late-season bloomers to provide monarchs with fuel for their annual fall migration.